-Aggressive nationalism had emerged in Europe following the First World War and the economic crises of the 1920s.
-Seeking to reverse the terms of the Treaty of Versailles (1919) and reassert Germany's dominance of Europe, Germany had annexed Austria and parts of Czechoslovakia in 1938.
+After the First World War (1914-18) and the economic crises of the 1920s, aggressive nationalism began to emerge in Europe.
+Keen to reverse the terms of the Treaty of Versailles (1919) and reassert its dominance of Europe, Germany annexed Austria and parts of Czechoslovakia in 1938.

-Militaristic movements had also arisen in the Japanese Empire as a result of economic turmoil.
-Seeking influence and resources in Asia, Japan launched an invasion of China in 1937.
+Economic turmoil had also brought about militaristic movements in the Japanese Empire.
+Seeking influence and resources, Japan launched an invasion of China in 1937.

-The British Empire and France declare war on Germany following their invasion of Poland.
+The British Empire and France declare war on Germany following its invasion of Poland.

 The British embark on a long and bitter naval campaign against German U-boats threatening shipping in the Atlantic.
 It will be the longest campaign of the war.

 Germany invades France, Belgium and the Low Countries.
-The British forces dispatched to Europe are forced to evacuate from Dunkirk.
+The British forces deployed to Europe are forced to evacuate from Dunkirk.
 France surrenders soon after.

 Germany attempts to gain air control over the British Isles before invasion.
 The Luftwaffe are defeated by the Royal Air Force and the invasion is suspended indefinitely.